TheHindSight/StackRabbit/README.md

    - Navigate to the folder for Stackrabbit using `cd path/to/stackrabbit`.

 4. **Install Dependencies**:
-   - Run `npm i` in the command line.
+   - Run `node install.js` in the command line.

 5. **Start the Application**:
    - If the previous command runs without errors, execute `npm start`.